-(Matthew 5:39) But I say unto you, That ye resist not evil: but whosoever shall smite thee on thy right cheek, turn to him the other also.
+(Matthew 5:39) "But I say to you, do not resist an evil person; but whoever slaps you on your right cheek, turn the other to him also.

 In John 18:36, Jesus answered Pilate, saying, "My kingdom is not from this world.
 If my kingdom were from this world, my followers would be fighting to keep me from being handed over to the Jews.
 But as it is, my kingdom is not from here."
 Jesus, the King of the universe, in obedience to God His Father, died in behalf of sinners that some might be saved.
 Jesus did not resist the evildoer when He was arrested, tried, and crucified.
 At that time, Jesus did not physically resist the evildoer because He wanted to fulfil a higher purpose, God's purpose.
 Jesus did not mean that a just government should not enforce just laws to prevent evildoers from flourishing (see verse 38 above).
 In some sense, Jesus suffered injustice on a personal level because the religious leaders hated Him personally and manipulated the Roman government to murder Jesus.
 Verse 39 refers to injustices that people suffer personally when there is not a need to justly prosecute and punish someone to restrain them from harming others in similar or worse ways.
 The principle here does not teach that the children of God cannot defend themselves and others using physical force.
 Prior to His arrest, in Luke 22:38, Jesus indicated that His disciples could carry swords in selfdefense, but two swords would be enough that night because He did not intend to defend himself using physical force or by calling down angels from heaven to save Him.
 In fulfillment of the Scriptures, Jesus said His